Thursday, April 16, 2020

 THE 9th GUEST.
 Columbia Pictures, USA, 1934, b/w, 65 min.
 Directed by Roy William Neill.
 Cinematography by Benjamin H. Kline.
 Music by Louis Silvers.
 Starring Donald Cook, Genevieve Tobin, Hardie Albright, Vince Barnett, Edward Ellis, Sidney Bracey, Edwin Maxwell, Samuel S. Hinds, and Helen Flint.

-The 9th Guest is yet another "Old Dark House" mystery, based on the 1930 crime novel The Invisible Host by husband and wife team Gwen Bristow and Bruce Manning, but this time the "house" is actually an Art-Deco styled penthouse apartment, where eight loosely connected citizens have been, via dinner invitations, imprisoned, and forced to outwit the "ninth" guest until morning or die.
+The 9th Guest is another "Old Dark House" mystery, based on the 1930 crime novel The Invisible Host, by husband and wife team Gwen Bristow and Bruce Manning (which probably inspired Agatha Christie to write Ten Little Indians), but this time the "house" is actually an Art-Deco styled penthouse apartment, where eight loosely connected citizens have been, via dinner invitations, imprisoned, and forced to outwit the "ninth" guest until morning or die.
 That ominous "ninth" guest, who may or may not be physically present, communicates to the others via a cabinet-styled radio residing in the reception room.
 An excellent set design and a talented cast help propel this hour long gem to its wicked, entertaining conclusion.

 * * * * * * * * * *

-NON-STOP NEW YORK.
+NON-STOP NEW YORK (reissued as THE LISBON CLIPPER MYSTERY).
 Gaumont British Pictures, UK, 1937, b/w, 69 min.
 Directed By Robert Stevenson.
 Cinematography by Mutz Greenbaum.
 Music by Hubert Bath, Bretton Byrd & Louis Levy.
 Starring Anna Lee, Frank Cellier, Desmond Tester, Athene Seyler, Drusilla Wills, William Dewhurst, Peter Bull, Frances L. Sullivan, Jerry Verno, Ellen Pollock, James Pirrie and John Loder.

-Chorus girl Jennie Carr (Anna Lee) boards a Transatlantic Clipper seaplane in an effort to save an innocent man from wrongful prosecution, and rushes headlong into adventure in Non-Stop New York.
-This competent little mystery programmer, based on the novel Sky Steward by Ken Attiwill, is briskly told, with a uniformly solid cast which includes some very notable British heavyweights.
-The remarkable double-decked flying luxury liner is fitted with staterooms, dining facilities, wet bars, and it even has a balcony (!), all of which makes for a fantastic, picturesque setting.
+Chorus girl Jennie Carr (Anna Lee) boards a Transatlantic Clipper seaplane in an effort to save an innocent man from wrongful prosecution, and rushes headlong into danger in Non-Stop New York.
+This competent little mystery programmer, based on the novel Sky Steward by Ken Attiwill, is briskly told, with a solid cast that includes some notable British heavyweights.
+The remarkable double-decked, flying luxury liner, which was based on the Boeing 341 Clipper, is fitted with staterooms, dining facilities, wet bars, and it even has a balcony!-- all of which makes for a fantastic, picturesque setting.

 * * * * * * * * * *